LiZhang-github/LiZhang-github.github.io/index.md

 # <center> <b>Li Zhang</b> </center>
 <!-- ### <center>Welcom to my personal webpage!</center> -->
 ## **About Me**
 I am an associate lecturer in Finance and Technology of Institute(IFT),  University College London.
 Prior to  joining IFT, I was a postdoc in the Machine Learning group at University of Oxford and worked with Prof. Xiaowen Dong, Prof. Janet Pierrehumbert and Dr. Isabelle Lorge.
 I obtained my PhD degree in the Department of Computer Science, Machine Learning Group, University of Sheffield and my supervisors are Prof. Haiping Lu and Prof. Nikos Aletras.

-My rsearch research focuses on machine learning, graph representation learning (GRL), and graph neural networks (GNNs) and related application on social network, financial network analysis.
+My rsearch research focuses on machine learning, fintech, graph representation learning (GRL), and graph neural networks (GNNs) and related application on social network, financial network analysis.
 I serve as an program committee member of KDD, IJCAI, AAAI, ECML, WWW, WSDM.
 <!-- [[Curriculum Vitae]](assets/NingZhang_CV.pdf)\ -->
 <br/>
 **Contact**: ucesl07[at]ucl[dot]ac[dot]uk